pzac/redgraph/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
+Then, run

+    TEST_REDIS_URL=YOUR-REDIS-URL rake test

-Then, run `rake test` to run the tests.
+to run the tests.

+You can use a `TEST_REDIS_URL` such as `redis://localhost:6379/1`.
+Make sure you're not overwriting important databases.

 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.